faisalazam/Problems/SYSTEM_DESIGN.md

 Are they providing the functionality we expect?
 No, we don’t actually stare at screens all day.
 That’s what automated alerts are for.

-Application Server vs Web Server
+Application Server (fitted for dynamic content.) vs Web Server (fitted for static content.)

 CI/CD
 Zero Downtime Deployments (ZDD)